wqking/datomu/readme.md

-# datomu -- convert Data To Music
+# Datomu -- convert Data To Music

-datomu is a little tool to convert any boring data to enjoyable music.
+Datomu is a little tool to convert any boring data to enjoyable music.
 For example, we can convert the mathematics constant π (Pi, 3.14159265 ......) to music, each digit is a note or chord, or convert Percy Bysshe Shelley's poem to music, letter by letter.
-datomu doesn't handle any musicality, it only converts the data accurately.
+Datomu doesn't handle any musicality, it only converts the data accurately.
 So any musicality, if any, is produced by the data, or to say, produced by the wonderful nature.

-Currently datomu can generate MIDI file.
+Currently Datomu can generate MIDI file.
 For example, the tool can convert 3.14159265 to C Major scale "E4 C4 F4 G4 B5 D4 A4 G4" note sequence and store to MIDI file.

 This tool is written in Python 3